Hugh Town: Climate

-The Islands boast amongst the mildest and warmest climate in the UK.
-Often referred to as the sunshine isles, they benefit from more hours of sunshine than other regions - averaging 7.6 hours a day in July.
+Hugh Town boasts one of the mildest climates in the UK and a relatively high amount of sunshine compared to other areas, although it is not the sunniest part of the British isles.

-As with most of the British Isles, Hugh Town experiences a maritime climate (Cfb) with mild summers and cool winters, however temperatures rarely dip below freezing.
+As with most of the British Isles, Hugh Town experiences a maritime climate (Cfb) with wet, windy and very mild winters and comfortable or tepid summers with a slight drying trend, mainly due to influence from the Azores High.
+Temperatures rarely, if ever, dip below freezing - snowfall is exceptionally rare, with the most recent occurrence being during the 2018 British Isles cold wave.

 Harbour

 The principal harbour of the Isles of Scilly (known as St Mary's Harbour) is located on the northern edge of the town, naturally formed by the bay at Town Beach (itself part of a larger bay named St Mary's Pool) and improved by the construction of a quay on its western side, which acts also as a breakwater.
 The quay is the terminal of the ferry to Penzance, currently the Scillonian III, and the cargo vessel Gry Maritha; both vessels have St Mary's as their port of registry.
-The Duchy of Cornwall is the owner and the harbour authority (the St Mary’s Harbour and Pilotage Authority).
+The Duchy of Cornwall is the owner and the harbour authority (the St Mary's Harbour and Pilotage Authority).

 The original quay was built in 1593 and an extension (or offshoot) began in 1836 to Rat Island under a contract of £4,000 to William Martin of Penzance.
 Martin resigned in November 1837 and Augustus Smith organised the completion.
 The enlargement of the harbour produced an increase in harbour dues as larger and deeper-draughted boats were now able to dock for loading, unloading, repairs or victualling.
 In 1889, Smith's successor Thomas Smith-Dorrien-Smith extended the pier a further 250 feet eastwards, at his own expense, so that the West Cornwall Steam Ship Company ships could dock.
 Despite Parliamentary opposition, a Pier and Harbour Provisional Order Bill passed in June 1890 gave him revenue from the harbour dues.